What Do You Do With Your Old Computer?

 On an older computer the video cards are usually the first thing to go so by pulling one you minimize the possibility of things that could fail on them in the future.

-If the Old System is Not Working
+Old System is Not Working

 If your old system is not functioning for whatever reason, follow the same advice regarding your data above then: